tkuenneth/CodeScanToClipboard/README.md

 # Welcome

-**Code Scan To Clipboard** scans barcodes and qr codes and copies the result to the clipboard.
+**Code Scan To Clipboard** scans barcodes and QR codes and copies the result to the clipboard.

+You can also create QR code, EAN-13 and Aztec Code images.

 It is intentionally kept simple, but has a few cool features:

 - Open Source
 - Free